Privacy Policy

 How We Collect Your Personal Information

-Deacon Health may collect your personally identifiable information (“PII”) that you provide when you use the Mobile App, including, but not limited to, name, age, gender, email address, home or other addresses, and phone number, care plans, health and other medical information.
-We also may collect any files, data, images, photos, videos, sounds, links, works of authorship, or any other materials containing PII that you, or third parties with your authorization, provide to, post to, or share via the Services, including through discussion and other communications with a Deacon Health care coordinator (“Navigator”).
+Deacon Health may collect your personally identifiable information (“PII”) that you provide including, but not limited to, name, age, gender, email address, home or other addresses, and phone number, care plans, health and other medical information.
+We also may collect any files, data, images, photos, videos, sounds, links, works of authorship, or any other materials containing PII that you, or third parties with your authorization, provide to or share via the Services, including through discussion and other communications with a Deacon Health care coordinator.
+These Deacon Health care coordinators may serve in the role as Referral Coordinator, Patient Coordinator or Transition Coordinator.

 Your Protected Health Information and HIPAA Compliance